Battle of Guningtou: ROC counterattack and naval movements

 At dawn, Commander Liu Tianxiang (劉天祥) of the PLA 251st Regiment reported optimism to Deputy Commander Xiao Feng of the PLA 28th Army, noting that ROC Youth Army units at Kuningtou appeared weak and that numerous prisoners had been taken, some only wearing undergarments.
 PLA General Ye Fei, based on these reports, believed a PLA victory was imminent.

 Simultaneously, ROC Navy vessels moved to intercept the PLA landing fleet.
 Among them were Minesweeper No. 202, gunboats ROCS Nan An and ROCS Huai Yin, and the tank landing ship ROCS Chung Yung.
 The latter, ROCS Chung Yung, originally headed to Dinghai in Zhejiang for illicit sugar trade, was reassigned to transport ROC's 19th Army.
-Delays and poor weather caused Chung Yung to remained near Kinmen and participate in the engagement by using Bofors 40 mm and 20 mm autocannons against wooden boats.
+Delays and poor weather caused Chung Yung to remain near Kinmen and participate in the engagement by using Bofors 40 mm and 20 mm autocannons against wooden boats.

 At 04:30, the ROC 18th Army's 118th Division (less the 352nd Regiment) joined with garrison forces to launch a three-pronged counterattack.
 The 14th Division, minus the 40th Regiment, advanced from Houpu (後埔) under coordinated efforts by Generals Liu Yün-Han (劉雲瀚) and Shen Hsiang-Kuei (沈向奎).
 Mortar units from the 40th Division provided fire support, while reserve tank platoons were held at Chiunglin.

-Air Superiority and Joint Operations
+Air superiority and joint operations

 Republic of China Air Force P-51 Mustangs lined up.
 During the Battle of Guningtou, these aircraft conducted ground attack missions against PLA landing forces, contributing significantly to the Nationalist victory.

 At 08:00, the ROCAF commenced sustained bombing and strafing operations against PLA forces and abandoned vessels.
 By dusk, the command staff of the 12th Army Corps had arrived off southern Kinmen aboard the MV Min Yü (民裕輪), where General Hu Lien was waiting ashore.
 However, unfamiliarity with the coastline and rough seas prevented the staff from disembarking immediately.

 Of the three PLA regiments that landed on the first day, only one battalion on the western shore failed to reach its intended position.
 By daybreak, the PLA troops—now fully exposed—came under heavy, coordinated attacks from ROC forces by air, land, and sea.

 Notably, the ROC Army's 45th Division, which had served as a security unit for the Chinese Nationalist Air Forces during the Second Sino-Japanese War, was equipped with advanced air liaison systems.
 Besides the division commander, Lao Sheng-huan (勞聲寰), who had been a theory instructor in forward air control doctrines, many of his subordinate officers had received Forward Air Controller (FAC) training from the USAAF during the same period.
 Lao successfully coordinated with 18 ROCAF P-51 Mustang fighter aircraft based in Taiwan.
 His FAC team directed the Mustangs to target PLA landing craft, resulting in the destruction of over 100 vessels.
 This action became a rare but highly effective tri-service operation by ROC forces during the Chinese Civil War.